Explore the Agenda

 Head of Upstream Process Science & Vector Core Scientist, Affinia Therapeutics

-• Highlighting Affinia’s use of single-use clarification, affinity purification and UAC to achieve full capsid enrichment to ensure batch consistency and regulatory confidence
+• Highlighting Affinia’s use of single-use clarification, affinity purification and ultracentrifugation to achieve full capsid enrichment to ensure batch consistency and regulatory confidence

 • Presenting lessons from the transfer of AFTX-201 high yield process to a CDMO partner, including reproducibility of yield and capsid quality across sites